 Currently the Jersey Arts Trust is responsible for paying the loan for the development of the Jersey Opera House with the States as guarantor of the loan.
 Effectively the States pays the current loan to the Jersey Arts Trust which then pays Barclays Bank.
-The loan is for £5.5 million at a fixed rate of 6.46% with interest only payments until
+As described in Section 6, the loan expensive.
+This is an issue which ESC would wish to explore in greater detail.